 Bone Marrow Biopsy

-A bone marrow biopsy is the removal of a sample of bone marrow for testing.
-The procedure is most often done on the pelvic bone.
-It may also be done on the sternum.
+A bone marrow biopsy is the removal of a sample of bone marrow.
+The procedure is most often done on a pelvic or chest bone.

 |Bone Marrow Biopsy|

 |Copyright © Nucleus Medical Media, Inc.|